Bsnookie9/picoCTF-2022-WriteUps/Reverse Engineering/unpackme/README.md

 What is UPX?

 # Solution
-First download the python file using the `wget command`:
+First download the binary file using the `wget` command:

 <kbd>![Screenshot](https://github.com/user-attachments/assets/bc2b61f8-9f13-4f42-a902-633602cd13d3)</kbd>